 Divisions & Units

-The Collection Development and Assessment (CDA) division provides leadership and coordination in the development, stewardship and assessment of collections to support the research, teaching and learning needs of the university, and contributes to the development of information resources strategies.
+The Information Resources division provides leadership and coordination in the development, stewardship and assessment of collections to support the research, teaching and learning needs of the university, and contributes to the development of information resources strategies.
 The division manages the acquisitions budget by working with units and the Information Resources Working Group to determine spending targets and providing monthly budget updates, plans and monitors spending in all acquisitions accounts, including operating and endowments/trusts, and manages e-resource decisions and license agreements.
 The division represents Queen’s interests in consortia (Canadian Research Knowledge Network, Ontario Council of University Libraries, Consortium of Ontario Academic Health Libraries) and maintains vendor relationships.
 CDA provides support and usage data for evaluations conducted by unit heads and liaison librarians, and writes/reviews reports involving analysis and descriptions of collection strengths.

 - Discovery and Technology Services